Telespielstube/imagineer/README.md

 ## Nodes
 Each node perfoms a specific task in the image recognizing workflow which is laid out in the following section.
 ### Camera node
 The node is launched with an additional argument which specifies the path to the image folder.
 All images are read in and stored as ```std::vector``` entries.
 After all files are stored, a random number is calculated from the number range of the vector size.
-The random number picks the file on the specific position from the list.
-The file content gets converted to a OpenCV image format and the file name is converted to an integer.
+Each number the random number function returns picks the file on the specific position from the file list.
+Then the file content gets converted to a OpenCV image format and the file name string is converted to an integer.
-The publish function puts the object attributes in two different topics an sends them to all available subscribers.
+Finally, the publish function puts the image object and integer variable in two different topics an sends them to all available subscribers.

 ### Processor node
 The processor node performs some manipulations on the photo that are necessary for further processing.</br>